 The hard part of hacking isn’t about breaking into someone’s system.
 With a few attempts, a hacker can get into anyone’s network or computer.
 The hard part is about knowing what to look for and where.
 There are no good or bad people, only good or bad actions, and so thus the people hack for good and bad reasons.
-Many times, it’s to satisfy curiosity, practice, or just for fun like ethical hackers.

-6. You Are Being Stalked
+6. You are being Stalked

 Even if you’re technically cautious, you may not realize how vulnerable your social presence is.
 Social hacking is the most common way of cyber-attacks and not technical programming.
-Like for eg ‘How a careless employee from an IT department of a company fooled by a link in an email appearing officially sent from his or her bank, or a manager or from the superior in the company.
+For example, ‘How a careless employee from an IT department of a company fooled by a link in an email appearing officially sent from his or her bank, or a manager or from the superior in the company.
 Or he herself/ himself by visiting an attractive website to reveal his/ her important authorization credentials, which were later passed on to the hackers’.